BioMoDeL/aesop/docs/installation.rst

 .. note::

-	Multiprocessing is only needed if you are planning to take advantage of utilizing multiple cores in your analysis.
+	Multiprocessing is only needed if you are planning to utilize multiple cores in your analysis.

 Installing AESOP
 """"""""""""""""